-Claim by Department of Homeland Security and FBI About Russian Hacking Is Fake News
+Was Claim by Department of Homeland Security and FBI About Russian Hacking Fake News?

 To see the evidence of Russian hacking firsthand, I downloaded the CSV file and converted it into a spreadsheet.
 The CSV file and the XML file both contained the same data.
 Here is the XML link to this data which can be viewed online in a web browser.

 Both files provide a list of 895 “indicators” of Russian hacking.
 Unfortunately, nearly all of these indicators are simply IP addresses.
 In other words, it is a list of 895 servers from more than 40 countries around the world.
 But the list also includes a few website domain names.
 (A domain name is simply the name of the website such as Youtube.com.)
-I looked up these website domain names with the this too, which tells us who owns the domain names and where they are located.
+I looked up these website domain names with this tool, which tells us who owns the domain names and where they are located.

 My review confirmed that none of these domain names have any relationship to Russian government hackers.
 Here are the results for four of the domain names provided by the DHS and the FBI as evidence of Russian hacking:

-Note: Editor’s note: David Spring, M. Ed., is a retired college instructor from Seattle who specializes in website design and security.
-This article has been very lightly edited at Truthdig; its information was not affected.
-The opinions expressed are those of the writer.